WillWGE/Openway_test/README.md

 # Openway_test

-automation test for periplus website
+automation test for login to website and add product to the cart